 All your meetings have gone well.
 Everyone you talked to at your buyer’s organization was really engaged.
 You asked good questions, and they gave great feedback.
 They really seemed to grasp how your particular solution could help their business.
 You are thinking that you have a great buyer supplier relationship management process.

 But you didn’t get the deal.
 There were lingering compatibility questions that your tech team took ages to address, and during that time, another vendor swooped in and won the business.
 But even if your tech team had moved faster, you wouldn’t have won the deal.
 In fact, you were never going to win the deal for one simple reason: You didn’t have an an internal advocate to carry the deal across the goal line.

 We asked our Emissaries about the important role of advocates and they all agreed—establishing an advocate and empowering them with the info they need to sell your solution internally is the surest way to a sale.
-Here’s how to start establishing and maintaining a productive relationship with the right one.
+Here’s how to start establishing and maintaining a productive buyer supplier relationship management system.

 Find the right advocate and build trust